smparekh/smparekh.github.io/_posts/2015-12-20-encrypted-property-placeholders.markdown

 {% endhighlight %}

 There are some extra steps involved if you want to use encrypted properties in your Blueprint Camel routes.
-I have modified the sample blueprint route based on the `camel-blueprint-archetype` to show a working camel route with encrypted properties.
-The project is located on my GitHub repositories page: [camel-blueprint-encrypted][3]

 First, add the Jasypt `dependency` and `Import-Package` information to the project pom.
 {% highlight xml %}